 This course will introduce you to the mechanics and politics of states and local government in the United States.
-We will begin by surveying the mechanics of these entities.
+We will begin by surveying what state and local governments actually control: what they spend on and how they raise that revenue.
 Next, we will unpack what social science can tell us about who gets what and why in the state and local context.
-Finally, we will dive into specific policy areas, addressing current debates using the social science lens we’ve developed.
+Finally, we will explore specific policy areas, addressing current debates using the social science lens we've developed.
+Along the way, you will write a policy paper on a topic of your choice using political science theory to understand why things may be broken and how to help fix them.

 This course is designed as a broad survey of American government and political processes.
 It is supposed to convey fundamental concepts and information for understanding politics.
 The goal is to help you understand key concepts and then to employ these concepts to understand a variety of current political events.